Soap opera: United Kingdom

 A scene from EastEnders on Christmas Day 1986, watched by 30.15 million viewers.
 The story, in which Den Watts (Leslie Grantham) served his wife Angie (Anita Dobson) with divorce papers, was the highest-rated soap episode in British history, and the highest-rated program in the UK during the 1980s.
-Only the 1966 World Cup Final and the funeral of Princess Diana rank higher in the all time ratings.
+Only the 1966 World Cup Final and the funeral of Diana, Princess of Wales rank higher in the all time ratings.

 The 1986 Christmas Day episode of EastEnders is often referred to as the highest-rated UK soap opera episode ever, with 30.15 million viewers (more than half the population at the time).
 The figure of 30.15 million was actually a combination of the original broadcast, which had just over 19 million viewers, and the Sunday omnibus edition with 10 million viewers.
 The combined 30.15 million audience figure makes the aforementioned Christmas Day 1986 episode of EastEnders the highest-rated single-channel broadcast in the history of UK television.
-Overall it ranks third behind the 1966 FIFA World Cup Final (32.3 million viewers) and Princess Diana's funeral in 1997 (32.1 million viewers) which were transmitted on both BBC One and ITV.
+Overall it ranks third behind the 1966 FIFA World Cup Final (32.3 million viewers) and the funeral of Diana, Princess of Wales in 1997 (32.1 million viewers) which were transmitted on both BBC One and ITV.